Fleker/Gltn/_nightlies/docs/docs/02_Plugins/00_Panels_API.md

     //This could be a service too.
 They are initiated using the same constructor parameters panelManager.install(panel);
 ```
+After the panel is installed, it is cached locally and can be recalled each time the webpage loads.

 This can be run from the console for debugging.